Soccer in Canada: MLS Next Pro

-League1 Canada
+Premier Soccer Leagues Canada

 Semi-professional leagues have been operated by provincial soccer associations since 2012 and have been designated as pro-am by the Canadian Soccer Association.
-Currently four such leagues exist: Ligue1 Québec, League1 Ontario, League1 British Columbia, and League1 Alberta — all operating men's and women's competitions.
+Currently five such leagues exist: Ligue1 Québec, Ontario Premier League, British Columbia Premier League, Alberta Premier League, and Prairies Premier League — all operating men's and women's competitions.
 The champions of the four men's leagues are given berths into the Canadian Championship.
 Starting in 2022, the champions of the three women's leagues, along with a second team from the host league, compete at a single location in an interprovincial championship.
 In 2022, League1 Canada was launched as an alliance for Ligue1 Québec, League1 Ontario and League1 British Columbia to unify and elevate the sport of soccer at the pro-am level through sharing of resources, best practices, and coordination of national commercial partnerships.
+In 2026, all leagues were rebranded under Premier Soccer Leagues Canada.

 USL League Two

 USL League Two is a U.S.-based, men's amateur league.
-For the 2024 season, Thunder Bay Chill, based in Thunder Bay, Ontario, is the only Canadian team in the league.
-Four Canadian teams have previously won the league championship:
+For the 2024 season, Thunder Bay Chill, based in Thunder Bay, Ontario, was the only Canadian team in the league.
+Since 2025, no Canadian teams play in USL League Two.
+Four Canadian teams have won the league championship: